Ronaldr1985/Powershell-PasswordExpiringNotifier/README.md

 ## Requirements

 As the script now logs to Event Viewer it needs to have a source setup in Event Viewer, the source name is decided in the Variables.ps1 file.
 If the source doesn't exist the script will fail.
-To check if the source name exists you can run the following command from and Administrator PowerShell prompt:
+To check if the source name exists you can run the following command from an Administrator PowerShell prompt:

     [System.Diagnostics.EventLog]::SourceExists("PutYourSourceNameHere")